unicode-org/icu4x/docs/process/prd.md

 ### Web Engine Segmentation

-As a result of the upcoming [ECMA-402 Intl.Segmenter API](https://github.com/tc39/proposal-intl-segmenter), Mozilla Platform Internationalization Team is facing a challenge that ICU4X is directly aiming to solve.
+As a result of the upcoming [ECMA-402 Intl.Segmenter API](https://github.com/tc39/proposal-intl-segmenter), the Mozilla Platform Internationalization Team is facing a challenge that ICU4X is directly aiming to solve.

 Mozilla currently maintains [its own segmentation engine](https://searchfox.org/mozilla-central/source/intl/lwbrk) for its layout needs, and pulling in ICU4C Segmenter would [bring a substantial payload](https://bugzilla.mozilla.org/show_bug.cgi?id=1423593) and result in code and data duplication.